System of National Accounts: Organizational approach

 The global grid of the SNA social accounting system continues to develop and expand, and is coordinated by five international organizations: United Nations Statistics Division, the International Monetary Fund, the World Bank, the Organisation for Economic Co-operation and Development, and Eurostat.
 The European Commission is also involved, via membership of the Intersecretariat Working Group on National Accounts (ISWGNA) set up by the United Nations Statistical Commission (UNSC) to promote cooperation between statistical agencies worldwide.
+The ISWGNA is assisted by the Advisory Expert Group (AEG).
+Revisions of the SNA national accounts system are centrally coordinated by the ISWGNA which has its own website, hosted by the United Nations Statistics Division.

 There are also other UN organizations which contribute to SNA development, in specific areas.
 For example, UN regional commissions can assist with SNA capacity building, technical/scientific advice and accounts design (discussed below).
 The United Nations Conference on Trade and Development (UNCTAD) and The United Nations Office on Drugs and Crime (UNODC) created a conceptual framework for measuring illicit financial flows (IFF's) which is consistent with SNA concepts.
 The UNECE Statistical Division is pioneering the use of artificial intelligence in UN statistical operations.
 The United Nations inter-agency forum called Committee for the Coordination of Statistical Activities (CCSA) brings together international and supranational organisations whose mandate includes the provision of statistics.
-The CCSA promotes inter-agency coordination and cooperation on statistical programmes, and consistency in statistical practices and development.
+The CCSA promotes inter-agency coordination and cooperation on statistical programmes, and consistency in statistical practices and development across the world.

-All these organizations (and other associated or related organizations) have a vital interest in internationally comparable economic and financial data, based on data sets obtained regularly from NSO's, and they play an active role in the publication of international statistics for data users worldwide.
-The SNA accounts are also "building blocks" for many more macroeconomic data sets which are created using SNA data in combination with other data.
+All these organizations (and other related organizations) have a vital interest in internationally comparable economic statistics, based on data sets supplied regularly by NSO's.
+For this reason, they promote the international standardization of classifications, and increasing the compatibility of different statistical systems.
+They play an active role in the publication of international statistics for data users worldwide.
+The SNA accounts are "building blocks" for many more macroeconomic data sets which combine SNA data with data from other sources.

 History and actuality

+The historical origins of accounting practice are debated by scholars.
+It all began with the invention of counting systems (see also history of mathematics).
+Accounting already occurred millennia ago in the ancient Near East.
+In Europe, double-entry business accounting was practiced in Northern Italy circa 1300 AD.
+Similar sorts of accounting techniques were also developed independently in China, India, Iran and Arab countries.
+At the dawn of the modern era in Europe, accounting referred to 'reckoning for money paid, received or held in trust and presenting a formal account of it'.
+The English category of an "accounting officer" in the sense of a "professional maker of accounts" emerged in the 1530s.
+When government administration systems became more sophisticated, when currency was more widely used, and population census data began to be collected, the idea arose of applying accounting techniques to the national economy.